rucio/documentation/docs/operator/transfers/configure_fts3_plugins.md

 ## Writing the plugin

-Plugins are expected to be subclasses of `rucio.transfertool.fts3_plugins.FTS3TapeMetadataPlugin`, and registed as `fts3_tape_metadata_plugins` algorithms.
+Plugins are expected to be subclasses of `rucio.transfertool.fts3_plugins.FTS3TapeMetadataPlugin`, and registered as `fts3_tape_metadata_plugins` algorithms.
-This is done by using the `FTS3TapeMetadataPlugin.register` method, which tells the algoritm which code to execute during runtime.
+This is done by using the `FTS3TapeMetadataPlugin.register` method, which tells the algorithm which code to execute during runtime.

 The return type of the selected policy code must be a json-encodable dictionary.
 The only required keys are the keys that will be used by the storage endpoint, not any decorators for FTS3.